PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 Now that you have created your pages that will allow the user to authenticate, you will create the user's path.

-That is to say, take the user from the `AuthHomePage` to the appropriate page after they have pressed one of the two buttons, so the `Register` button should bring up the `Register` page with the registration form and the `Login` button should bring up the `Login` page.
+That is to say, take the user from the `AuthPage` to the appropriate page after they have pressed one of the two buttons, so the `Register` button should bring up the `Register` page with the registration form and the `Login` button should bring up the `Login` page.

 For this you will need to use the [Navigator](https://docs.flutter.dev/cookbook/navigation/navigation-basics) class.